Ping G425 Max, Max LS, and Speed Driver Review

 The LST also has the smallest head.
 That makes it more aerodynamic and might be preferable for better players looking for added control.

-Story checks out once again.
+The story checks out once again.
 There’s nothing that stands out in terms of new glitz and glamor with the LST.
 Instead, it’s just an improvement on what Ping already knows works.

 Our Experience